Military and Veterans Issues

 For more information concerning my work to support our Veterans, please contact me.

 More on Military and Veterans Issues

-Newburgh, NY - Representative Sean Patrick Maloney (NY-18) released the following statement after he attended his first United States Military Academy Board of Visitors (BOV) meeting on Monday, July 11th.
+Newburgh, NY – Representative Sean Patrick Maloney released the following statement in recognition of Veterans Day, which is observed on November 11th.

 Newburgh, NY — Representative Sean Patrick Maloney will hold a workshop for Hudson Valley residents interested in attending one of our nation’s military academies this Saturday from 11:00 AM – 2:00 PM at the Dominican Center Café at Mount Saint Mary College at 330 Powell Ave in Newburgh.
 The workshop will provide useful information for people who are interested in the service academy application process.
 Representatives from all of the relevant service academies will also be in attendance to answer questions.

 Two months after an amendment to protect servicemembers from being harassed by debt collectors passed as part of the House version of the defense bill, Senator Elizabeth Warren (D-MA) and Representative Sean Patrick Maloney (D-NY) announced that an identical version of the amendment passed in the Senate.
 The Protecting Servicemembers from Debt Collectors Act, attached as an amendment to both versions of the National Defense Authorization Act (NDAA), would prevent predatory debt collectors from contacting servicemembers’ superior officers in attempt to collect payment.